hwborchers/ctv-optimization/README.md

     for global optimization of deterministic or stochastic functions.
 -   [RCEIM](https://cran.r-project.org/web/packages/RCEIM/index.html) implements a stochastic heuristic method for performing multi-dimensional function optimization.
+-   The [CEoptim](https://cran.r-project.org/web/packages/CEoptim/index.html) package implements a cross-entropy optimization technique that can be applied to continuous, discrete, mixed, and constrained optimization problems.
 -   Package [graDiEnt](https://cran.r-project.org/web/packages/graDiEnt/index.html) implements the Stochastic
     Quasi-Gradient Differential Evolution (SQG-DE) optimization algorithm; being derivative-free, it combines the robustness of the population-based "Differential Evolution" with the efficiency of gradient-based optimization.